Dortmund dream of shocking Real Madrid in Champions League final

 “But if we are brave and not here to watch Real Madrid lift the trophy, if we are here to give them a game, then we have a chance.”

-In stark contrast to Madrid’s moniker as the kings of the competition, Dortmund’s only previous Champions League success came back in 1997.

-Over 100,000 fans of the German giants are estimated to have made the trip to London despite the club being allocated just 30,000 tickets.
+Over 100,000 fans of the German giants are estimated to have made the trip to London despite the club being allocated just 30,000 tickets for the 90,000 capacity stadium.

-Marco Reus is one of only two Dortmund players who were in the side that lost to Bayern at Wembley 11 years ago and is dreaming of the perfect end to his time at the club.

-Saturday will be the 429th and final game of Reus’ Dortmund career that could have a fairytale ending.

 Three years ago, the final of Euro 2020 was marred by violence as ticketless fans stormed the stadium doors to gain entry.

-The English Football Association have invested £5 million (US$6 million) into improving safety and infrastructure at Wembley, which is also set to host the Euro 2028 final. — AFP
+The English Football Association have invested £5 million (RM30 million) into improving safety and infrastructure at Wembley, which is also set to host the Euro 2028 final. — AFP